Unexploded Ordnance (UXO) Survey and Risk Mitigation

 Why do I need a UXO Risk Assessment?

 UXO continues to pose a risk to both workers and the public, even many years after it was first used.
-A UXO risk assessment can help to identify whether action is required before ground works can begin, and geophysical survey techniques can then be used to locate any potential items that may be present.
-This is because there is a risk that UXO could be present and pose a danger to workers on the site.
+Conducting detailed UXO risk assessments is crucial in identifying whether action is required before ground works can begin.

 How does a UXO survey work?